giulianorosa/giulianorosa/README.md

 🔥 I'm a young web programmer focused on learning and helping

-🔭 I'm looking for a job meanwhile freelance

-💬 Ask me about JavaScript, HTML, CSS, React, Node.JS
+💬 Ask me about Java, JavaScript, Typescript, HTML, CSS, React, Node.JS

 ⚡ I have fun programming and helping others 🤣😝